At lunch, a colleague raised an interesting question about “positive brainwashing”. She asked whether we should do this.

 What is brainwashing?

-Brainwashing is the altering of beliefs, knowledge or attitudes in the mind of another person.
+Brainwashing is the altering of beliefs, knowledge, or attitudes in the mind of another person.

 So, should you practice brainwashing?
 The answer is an emphatic “Yes!”

 Let’s take a look at some examples taken from education.
+These examples also apply to us as adults.

 Can positive brainwashing improve grades?